-This report focuses on the implementation of a formal schooling system by government in the Qikiqtani Region from 1950 to 1975.
-Constant changes in formal schooling in this period generally took the direction of having more children in school, without-at least until after 1975-important and needed advances in policy, curriculum, and teacher training.
+E7-1865 J. Okalik Eegeesiak President Qikiqtani Inuit Association Iqaluit, Nunavut 2013 his report focuses on the implementation of a formal schooling system by the Government of Canada (and later the Government of the Northwest Territories) in Qikiqtaaluk from 1950 to 1975.
+This period's constant changes in formal schooling generally took the direction of having more children in school, without-at least until after 1975-important and needed advances in policy, curriculum, and teacher training.